aquilArda/aquilArda/README.md

 # Hi 👋
-# Hey there!
-I'm Arda, a 16-year-old full-stack web developer from Turkey.
+# I'm Arda, a 16-year-old full-stack web developer from Turkey.
 My passion for coding goes hand in hand with my strong advocacy for free and open-source software.
 Pop!
 OS is my current distro, but Fedora Linux has a special place in my heart.

 # Being part of Team Voltran for Teknofest and First Lego League at my school brings out the team player in me.
 I thrive on collaboration and love being in the thick of it, trying to contribute my skills to the success of the team.